MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

 8. Go to AIBuddy folder, then do `python manage.py makemigrations` and then do `python manage.py migrate` (This will setup database, but also cause installation of embedding model also)
 9. Go to AIBuddy/frontend folder, then install packages/modules by executing `npm install`.
 After installation, `npm run dev` to compile the frontend code of the web app.
 10. After doing everything, run the django server by going back to AIBuddy folder, then doing `python manage.py runserver`.
-11. Click the link for development server.
+11. Click the link for development server to start running the web app.
     - http://127.0.0.1:8000/ (Most likely this is link for you where the app is running)
+12. After doing all the setup above, you can just `python manage.py runserver` to run the web app again.

 - Note:
     1. Depending on the system you are using, you might want to execute `python ...` or `python3 ...`